FACULTY Professors Maillacheruvu, Morris (Chair), O’Brien, Associate Professors Bukowski, Gehring, LeJeune, Assistant Professor Olds.

 C E 360 - Introduction to Environmental Engineering

-C E 430 - Water Supply & Hydraulic Engineering
+C E 430 - Water Supply and Hydraulic Engineering

 C E 465 - Surface Water Hydrology